ArwaSheraky/Boston_Analysis/README.md

 ### Discussion

-Gradient Boosting was the best among 4 randomly chosen regressors, with a `Mean Square Error = 17.062`.
-There might be or there're certainly other better methods to solve this problem, with a less chance of error and a better accuracy.
-These methods could be discoverd by understanding the dataset and studying Data Science field in a deeper way.
+Gradient Boosting was the best at solving the problem among 4 randomly chosen regressors, with a `Mean Square Error of 17.062`.
+There might be better methods to solve this problem with a less chance of error and a better accuracy.
+These methods could be discoverd later by understanding the dataset and studying Data Science field in a deeper way.

 ### Libraries
 - The main used libraries in this analysis are: